Council’s Biosecurity Plan identifies the high priority pest animals within the Burdekin Shire area as:

 They are found in varied habitats and use roads, creeks and fencelines as travel ways with higher activity in autumn, which is mating season.

-Council’s management activities for wild dogs/dingoes include individual and coordinated 1080 baiting programs, coordinated shoots, support for hire of trappers and a pelt bounty.
+Council’s management activities for wild dogs/dingoes include free individual and coordinated 1080 baiting programs (provided tthe landholder supplis the baiting medium), coordinated shoots as well as financial assistance for the hire of trappers and a whole pelt dingo bounty.

 Chital deer can be found in sections throughout the Shire.